anomic30/Dispay-bot/readme.md

 ## Contributing

-You are welcome to contribute by submitting a Pull Request to the repository.
+There's still a lot more features to be add in this bot, you are welcome to contribute by submitting a Pull Request to the repository.

-## Author
+## Contrubutors

 [Anom Chakravorty](https://github.com/anomic30)
 <br/>